jtjcdc/TasteBuds/README.md

 * Register
    * User signs up or logs into account
 * Profile Screen
-   * User creates a profile(can add faves, dislikes, etc.)
+   * User creates a profile where theyshare relevant information about themselves such as location, a short bio and likes/dislikes in food.
 * Feed
    * User gets matched with people with similar taste profiles and can choose to follow their matches and see their recently tried     foods, restaurants, recommended foods, etc. on their feed
 * Matches